How to Transform From Balcony to a Community Garden in India Complete Scaling Guide + Real Cost Breakdown (2026)

 • Results: 263kg total harvest (11kg per family monthly)

-Key Discovery: Individual balconies cost ₹137/kg to produce.
-Community scale reduced to ₹42/kg through shared infrastructure and bulk purchasing.
+Key Discovery: Individual balconies cost ₹137/kg to produce in 2024.
+Community scale at 24-family rooftop reduced that to ₹42/kg through shared infrastructure and bulk purchasing a 69% cost reduction per kilogram.
+By 2026, with organic input costs rising 8–12% annually, this community cost advantage is widening further.

 Real Numbers: Solo vs Community Comparison